microsoft/surface-duo-sdk-xamarin-samples/README.md

 - [Microsoft docs](https://docs.microsoft.com/dual-screen/introduction#list-detail) page

 #### TwoPage

 Some apps naturally tend to a book-like paging experience.
 You can use the natural boundary to show several items from a collection -like pages or pictures - which otherwise might have required the user to view one at a time.

 Depending on your app, you could decide to paginate per 2 pages or advance one page at a time.
 - [Code sample](https://github.com/microsoft/surface-duo-sdk-xamarin-samples/tree/main/TwoPage) in repository
 - [Microsoft docs](https://docs.microsoft.com/dual-screen/introduction#two-page) page

 #### WindowManager

-Visit the [Window Manager for Xamarin docs](https://docs.microsoft.com/dual-screen/xamarin/) for more information on using Window Manager in your apps.
+Visit the [Jetpack Window Manager for Xamarin docs](https://docs.microsoft.com/dual-screen/xamarin/jetpack-window-manager/) for more information on using Jetpack Window Manager in your apps.

 ### Xamarin.Forms

+The Xamarin.Forms samples all use the [Xamarin.Forms.DualScreen](https://www.nuget.org/packages/Xamarin.Forms.DualScreen/) NuGet, which exposes the underlying [Xamarin.DuoSDK](https://www.nuget.org/packages/Xamarin.DuoSDK) NuGet that only works on Surface Duo devices.

 All samples on how to use the SDK using Xamarin.Forms are in one sample app.
 Expand the solution's `Xamarin.Forms` folder and ensure the `DualScreenDemos.Android` project is the *startup project*.

 ![Xamarin.Forms Surface Duo Sample App Screenshot with list of all included examples](Screenshots/xamarin-forms-menu-shrinked.png)

 #### TwoPane

 The `TwoPaneView playground` lets you experiment with the different layout options it supports.
 [Read the TwoPaneView docs](https://docs.microsoft.com/dual-screen/xamarin/twopaneview) for details on how to control the layout.

 #### CompanionPane